 Courses may be graded with letter grades (A - F), or by student choice (SC).
 If a class is graded by pass/no pass, P/NP will appear at the end of the course description.
 If the student has a choice as to receiving a letter grade or credit/no credit, SC will appear at the end of the course description.
-LR will appear at the end of the course description for letter grade only.
+LR will appear at the end of the course description.